sachsmc/stdReg2/cran-comments.md

 This is a resubmission to:

 * add value tags to the documentation for plot, print, and summary
-* to add the argument progressbar to standardize_custom so that messages can be suppressed.
+* add the argument progressbar to standardize_custom so that messages can be suppressed.